austintwang/finemo_gpu/README.md

 #### Important Notes

 - **Scale Invariance**: Hit calling depends on motif and contribution score shapes, not absolute magnitudes.
 Use `hit_coefficient_global` or `hit_importance` for importance-based thresholding.
-- **Competitive Assignment**: Overlapping motif candidates compete; only the best-fitting motif at each position receives a non-zero coefficient.
 - **Legacy Format Support**: Convert older TF-MoDISco files using `modisco convert` from [tfmodisco-lite](https://github.com/jmschrei/tfmodisco-lite).

 ### Output reporting and post-processing